Chia-Network/bls-signatures/js-bindings/README.md

 ## bls-signatures

-JavaScript library that implements BLS signatures with aggregation as in [Boneh, Drijvers, Neven 2018](https://crypto.stanford.edu/~dabo/pubs/papers/BLSmultisig.html), using relic toolkit for cryptographic primitives (pairings, EC, hashing).
+JavaScript library that implements BLS signatures with aggregation as in [Boneh, Drijvers, Neven 2018](https://crypto.stanford.edu/~dabo/pubs/papers/BLSmultisig.html), using the relic toolkit for cryptographic primitives (pairings, EC, hashing).

 This library is a JavaScript port of the [Chia Network's BLS lib](https://github.com/Chia-Network/bls-signatures).
 We also have typings, so you can use it with TypeScript too!